Waszka22/Fundamentals-of-Data-Analysis-Project/README.md

 Fundamentals of Data Analaysis module on Higher Diploma in Science in Computing in Data Analytics at ATU.

 ### Table of content
+1. Introduction to notebook

-* Part 1 Describe dataset ussing descriptive statiscic and plot
+2. Describe dataset ussing descriptive statiscic and plot
+   + Reading dataset
    + Summary Statistics
    + Data Visualization
+3. Exploring Data Relationships
+4. Conclusion

 ### Programing Language